This is a chance to explore Australia open-endedly for up to a year while taking on seasonal jobs to help you fund your

-You'll be transported from the airport to a modern hostel in Sydney or Melbourne, where you'll get four nights (seven nights on Welcome Week program in Sydney) to recover from your journey and connect with fellow international travelers.
+You'll be transported from the airport to a modern hostel in Sydney or Melbourne, where you'll get three nights (seven nights on Welcome Week program) to recover from your journey and connect with fellow international travelers.
 The hostels and our partner organize fun social activities to help you acclimate to your new home!

 Yes.
 The Work and Holiday Visa is a multiple-entry visa, which means you can leave the country and come back during the 12 months your visa is valid.
 Make sure you are aware of entry/exit requirements for any other countries you visit.